YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A deposit should reserve a medically suitable plan, not force you into a procedure you have not understood.
 Before sending it, confirm the clinic has reviewed your case properly, the expected graft range is realistic, the surgeon or doctor responsibility is clear, and the cancellation or postponement rules are written in plain language.

 Before sending a deposit, ask whether the clinic has a refund policy at all.
 If it does, ask what the terms and conditions are.
 If it does not, do not assume that a refund is standard just because the treatment has not happened yet.
 Also ask what happens if the clinic decides after examining you in person that surgery should be changed, reduced, delayed, or refused.
-That part matters because a careful medical team may need to change the plan when the donor area, scalp condition, blood pressure, medication, or hair loss pattern is reviewed directly.

 Be careful when the deposit is tied to a countdown, a discount, or a limited slot before the medical discussion is complete.
 Hair transplant booking pressure is risky because it makes you afraid to lose the date before you have understood the surgery.
 You can send money much faster than you can repair a poor result.

-Fees and exchange rates can change the real cost
+Fees, exchange rates, and the real cost

 The real cost is not only the clinic price.
 Card fees, foreign transaction fees, bank transfer charges, exchange rate differences, hotel nights, flight changes, medication, and time away from work can all change the final number.
 A payment method that looks convenient may become expensive if the exchange rate is poor or if the card fee is added late.